cwells/adhd/README.md

 The above code will print the ngrok public URLs after bringing up the stack.

+You may also call plugins and their methods from the cli:

+    # bring up ngrok tunnel
+    $ adhd example plugin:ngrok

+    # check the tunnel stqtus
+    $ adhd example plugin:ngrok.status

-Calling a plugin method causes the plugin to be loaded.
+Obviouosly, calling a plugin method causes the plugin to be loaded, if it wasn't already.

 # TODO